-Godfrey Blunden was an Australian war correspondent who covered key campaigns during WW II.
-In October 1943, while on assignment in England, he painted a vivid portrait of the English pub.
-When not in the field, some of his work was “civilian” in nature, reporting on home life.
-An Australian, he offered a unique perspective on England of the wartime ’40s.
+Godfrey Blunden was an Australian war correspondent who covered key campaigns of WW II.
+In October 1943 when on assignment in England he painted a vivid portrait of the English pub.
+When not with Forces in the field some of his work was “civilian”-style, reporting on home life.
+As an Australian he offered a unique perspective on Britain of the wartime ’40s.
 His incidental comments about drinking in Australia are of interest, too.

-Blunden understood the importance of the pub to morale; this is conveyed in the affectionate yet not uncritical tone of his coverage.
-Depicting the pub as an organic part of the community rather than the malign agency promoted in temperance literature, his journalism upheld the basic values people were fighting for, which in turn blunted defeatism.
+Blunden understood the importance of the pub to morale; it is conveyed in the affectionate, yet not uncritical, tone of the coverage.
+Depicting the pub as an organic part of the community, rather than the malign agency promoted in temperance literature, his journalism upheld the basic values people were fighting for, which in turn blunted defeatism.

 George Orwell’s famous essay on the ideal pub, The Moon Under Water, was written shortly after the war and is a particularly accomplished expression of this viewpoint.
 Blunden’s approach combined literary flourishes with the investigative tone reminiscent of the sociological research body Mass-Observation.